WebReflection/redefine/README.md

     );

 ### A Simplified Object.create
-We all have to consider that current descriptors verbosity and concept is ["*trolling*" major ECMAScript experts in the world](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026716.html) too. `Object.create` is not natural for JS developers and it makes things more complex rather than ever.
+We all have to consider that current descriptors verbosity and concept is ["*trolling*" major ECMAScript experts in the world](https://mail.mozilla.org/pipermail/es-discuss/2012-November/026716.html) too. `Object.create` is not natural for JS developers and it makes things more complex than ever.
 Same descriptors verbosity applied for what should be the `new function` substitute ... in this sense it was a failure!
 How about redefining objects from others?

     // ES5 Object.create
     var instance = Object.create(